 which says: “reset my files to their state at the most recent commit”.

 This is also possible in RStudio.
+In fact, the RStudio way makes it easier to selectively reset only specific files or only certain changes.
 Click on “Diff” or “Commit”.
 Select a file with changes you do not want.
 Use “Discard All” to discard all changes in that file.
-Use “Discard chunk” to discard changes in that file, selectively.
+Use “Discard chunk” to discard specific changes in a file.
 Repeat this procedure for each affected file until you are back to an acceptable state.
 Carry on.

 If you committed a bad state, go to link to come for more reset scenarios.